mrdingma/data_task/README.md

 SELECT
 Rater,
-SUM(case Label_Agreement_3 when 'yes' then 1 else 0 end) 3LabelAgreeCount
+SUM(case Label_Agreement_3 when 'yes' then 1 else 0 end) 3LabelAgreeCount,
-SUM(case Label_Agreement_5 when 'yes' then 1 else 0 end) 5LabelAgreeCount
+SUM(case Label_Agreement_5 when 'yes' then 1 else 0 end) 5LabelAgreeCount,
-count(\*) as Total
+count(\*) as Total,
-3LabelAgreeCount / Total as 3LabelRate
+3LabelAgreeCount / Total as 3LabelRate,
-5LabelAgreeCount / Total as 5LabelRate
+5LabelAgreeCount / Total as 5LabelRate,

 FROM rater_data